SkyfengBiuBiu/Web-Project-Based-On-Django/README.md

 - Heroku deployment URL: https://sheltered-badlands-86452.herokuapp.com/

 ## Must have features
-Set up an implementation order and timetable for must have features.
-Decide which features must be implemented before work on others can begin, and setup a deadline for them in the timetable.

-Decide initially which tasks (design, research, implement, test,...) are needed to complete each feature.
-Add them to GitLab’s Issue Board in your repo.

 Tasks | Description of must have features | Time of the deadline<br>(DD.MM.YYYY [HH:MM]）
 ------------ | ------------- | ------------